Acceptance and Commitment Therapy

 What is Acceptance and Commitment Therapy?

-Acceptance and Commitment Therapy (ACT) allows for an active approach to psychotherapy that started from traditional behavior therapy and cognitive behavioral therapy.
-With ACT, patients will learn how to stop avoiding emotions that are built up inside them and learn to tackle their strong feelings so that they can push forward in life.
-Once patients start acknowledging problems and difficulties they experience, they can begin to make the appropriate changes to their lives and learn to notice how they feel in various situations.
+Acceptance and Commitment Therapy (ACT) i an active approach to psychotherapy that started from traditional behavior therapy and cognitive behavioral therapy.
+With ACT, patients will learn how to stop avoiding built up emotions and learn to tackle their strong feelings so that they can move forward in life.
+When a person starts to acknowledge problems and difficulties they experience, they can begin to make the appropriate changes to their lives to function more effectively and healthily.

 When is Acceptance and Commitment Therapy Used?